puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 subtitle: "Classifying New Nodes and Remotely Installing PE"
 ---

-In addition to the actions described in the other cloud provisioning chapters, Puppet Enterprise includes actions for adding nodes to a pre-existing console group and remotely installing Puppet Enterprise on new nodes.
+Nodes in a cloud infrastructure can be classified and managed as easily as any other machine in a puppet environment.
+You can add new nodes to pre-existing console groups, further classify and configure those nodes, and install Puppet (Enterprise or open source) on them.

+Many of these tasks are accomplished using the `puppet node` subcommand.
+While `puppet node` can be applied to physical or virtual machines, several actions have been created specifically for working with virtual machine instances in the cloud.
+For complete details, view the `puppet node` man page and the [Getting Started With Cloud Provisioner page](./guides/cloud_pack_getting_started.html#usage).

 Classifying nodes
 -----------------

-Once you have created virtual machines or instances, you can add them to a group in the console right from the command line.
-This has the same effect as [adding nodes to a group with the console's web interface](./console_classes_groups.html#grouping-nodes), but can be more convenient if you're already at the command line and have the node's name ready at hand.
+Once you have created instances for your cloud infrastructure, you need to start configuring them and adding the files, settings and/or services needed for their intended purposes.
+The fastest and easiest way to do this is to add them to your existing console groups.
+You can do this by [adding nodes to a group with the console's web interface](./console_classes_groups.html#grouping-nodes).
+However, you can also do this right from the command line, which can be more convenient if you're already at your terminal and have the node's name ready at hand.

-To classify nodes and add them to a console group, use the `puppet node classify` command.
+To classify nodes and add them to a console group, run `puppet node classify`.

     $ puppet node classify \
     --node-group=appserver_pool \